grafana/writers-toolkit/docs/sources/write/image-guidelines/index.md

 ## Where to store media assets

 All visual assets are stored in Google Cloud Storage, only accessible to Grafana Labs employees.
-You use the [asset uploader application](https://admin.grafana.com/upload/) to upload assets.
+You use the [asset upload application](https://admin.grafana.com/upload/) to upload assets.
 The following table lists the steps you take to provide the Grafana Labs technical documentation team with the image.

 > **Note:** Do not store images in the local repository, as it prohibits re-use of the asset in other content.